How Far Apart Should You Plant Blue Spruce Trees?

-Blue spruces are quite large trees and many gardeners make the mistake of planting them at a small distance from each other.
+Blue spruces are pretty large trees, and many gardeners make the mistake of planting them at a small distance from each other.
 In this article, you will learn all the necessary information about the proper placement of these trees.

-You should plant a Blue Spruce at least 25-30 feet apart so it can develop properly.
-If possible, give it more space to get even better results.
+QUICK ANSWER: You should plant a Blue Spruce at least 25-30 feet apart so it can develop properly.
+If possible, give it even more space to get better results.

 Regular pruning allows the Blue Spruce to grow fairly close to other trees.

-You can also follow the universal rule that says that the distance between a tree and any other object should not be less than the width of the crown of the tree at maturity.
+You can also follow the universal rule that the distance between a tree and any other object should not exceed the width of the tree’s crown at maturity.

 How close to a house can you plant Blue spruce?